 Reading to Your Unborn Baby

-This might sound like a ludicrous thing to do and okay, I wasn’t expecting my baby to emerge as a genius.
-However, it is said that talking to your unborn baby builds a bond as the baby begins to recognise your voice and what better way to build that bond than to read a story that you love.
-I always read the same story, ‘Guess How Much I Love You’, as I absolutely love this book.
+Reading to your unborn child might sound like a ludicrous thing to do and okay, I wasn’t expecting my baby to emerge as a genius.
+But, it is believed that talking to your unborn child builds a bond as the baby begins to recognise your voice.
+What better way to build that bond than to read a story that you love?
+We would always read the same story, ‘Guess How Much I Love You’, as I absolutely love this book.

-Once Toby was born, I wanted to immerse him in books as much as I could.
+Once T was born, I wanted to immerse him in books as much as I could.
 Most of the books I chose to buy were hard books with lots of pictures and not a lot of text.
 Many of the books are shortened versions of classic children’s books.
-This was important to me as I want Toby to become familiar with the stories he would come across in school.
-It also meant that Toby could hold the books without the risk of ripping them.
+This was important to me as I want T to become familiar with the stories he would come across in school.
+It also meant that T could hold the books without the risk of ripping them.

 Once your baby is old enough, they will begin to recognise words you are using, allowing them to build their vocabulary.
 The pictures will allow them to associate words with pictures and this is so important when children begin to learn to read as they will make connections between the pictures and what they are reading.

 Then there’s routine.
 As parents, we know the importance of having a routine in place and including a book in the routine is something to look forward to.
 Unlike most, we actually read in the morning once we’ve had breakfast and woken up a bit.
 I made this decision because I find that T becomes more alert when we read (probably my fault as I’m a bit flamboyant with my reading!).
 However, many parents read to their children as part of their bedtime routine.